The 12 Best Dogs for Apartment Dwellers

 Cavalier King Charles Spaniel

-Cavalier owners will tell you these remarkable little guys are the perfect family pet.
+Cavalier King Charles spaniel parents will tell you these remarkable little guys are the perfect family pet.
 Cavaliers are also just about the perfect apartment dog!
 These incredibly intelligent, deeply loyal little dogs are quiet, friendly, and small enough to fit into even the coziest of studios with ease.

 These sturdy fireplugs may not be your first guess when it comes to the best apartment dogs, thanks to their gruff appearance and heavy frame, but bulldogs tend to be extremely easygoing, couch-friendly dogs who adjust well to apartment life.
 A couple of caveats to consider though: Bulldogs can have a difficult time with extremes in higher temperatures, and if they aren't trained not to alert bark, your neighbors will definitely know they're there.